At Sphere, we understand the primary drivers behind social media’s ubiquity and seek to undo its pernicious influence.

 Humanity wasn’t meant to interact behind screens.
 It wasn’t meant to convey emotion through images less than one square inch.
 Life is so much richer than that and too many of us have forgotten how to make the most of it.

-Philosophy aside, the above could be construed as rejecting technological advancement, but I can assure you that Sphere does anything but.
+The above could be construed as rejecting technological advancement, but Sphere does anything but.

-Many of the fears concerning AI revolve around this basic concept: that technology should be at our service, and not the other way around.
+Many of the fears concerning AI revolve around this basic concept: that technology should be at our service rather than the other way around.
 This fear is far from unfounded and applies to more than just AI.
-At its core, social media is meant to facilitate our interactions with others, but its unforeseen consequences have bastardized what it means to be human.
+At its core, social media is meant to facilitate our interactions with others, but it has debased what it means to be human.

-I don’t believe we have all the answers, but I’m convinced we have enough of them to shape the technology landscape of the 21st century.
+We don’t have all the answers, but we have enough of them to potentially shape the technology landscape of the 21st century.

 Where Sphere’s mission and vision intersect

 We believe that technology has strengthened our connectivity but weakened our proximity to others.
 A friend is not a blip from a screen; a friend is someone you share experiences with and know personally.
-As a technology company, we seek to bring people back to their roots when it comes to interacting with their friends.
+Through the use of technology, we seek to bring people back to their roots when it comes to interacting with their friends.

 On the aggregate, despite the usual concerns regarding technological advancement, I would argue that its net effect has been more good than harm.
-I won’t go into the Kantian-based ethics I uphold, but more good than harm doesn’t mean no room for improvement.
+But Kant would have something to say about how people are commoditized by social media.
 Technology has the potential to go much further in meeting individual and societal needs.

 A larger number of digital connections is not the answer to any of these needs.
 Neither is an online argument where common ground seems ever elusive.
 When you see a block of pixels advancing an idea that you disagree with, your first instinct might be to solipsistically believe that you know better, but you wouldn’t dare be this obnoxious in person.

 This is just one example, but fundamentally, this type of social distance is what we aim to reduce.
 As much as technology has improved our lives, it has failed to accurately reflect the way that people naturally interact in person.
-And here’s my dig at VR: I’m not blue pill.
+And a VR-connected world is the exact opposite of where we should go.

 Technology is the bicycle of the mind and it should hold true to what it’s always meant to be: not stationary.